isomerpages/stb-hlb/_application-guidelines/cancellation-of-licence.md

 ---
-layout: leftnav-page-content
 permalink: /application-guidelines/cancellation-of-licence/
-breadcrumb: Application Guidelines (Cancellation of Licence)
+breadcrumb: 'Application Guidelines (Cancellation of Licence)'
-title: Cancellation of Licence
+title: 'Cancellation of Licence'
-collection_name: application-guidelines

 ---

 ### **Application for Cancellation of Certificate of Registration and Hotel-Keeper's Licence**